 - The faculty members of this program have experience in areas such as: crisis management and prevention, autism, attention deficit hyperactivity disorder (ADHD), coping skills, behavior modification, learning difficulties, and positive learning environments, among others.

-- The philosophy of the program is guided by the NASP Model for Integrated and Comprehensive School Psychological Services, also known as the NASP Practice Model, which represents the official policy of the National Association of School Psychologists (NASP) regarding the provision of school psychological services.
+- The philosophy of the school psychology masters program is guided by the NASP Model for Integrated and Comprehensive School Psychological Services, also known as the NASP Practice Model, which represents the official policy of the National Association of School Psychologists (NASP) regarding the provision of school psychological services.
 The Practice Model allows flexibility for agencies and professionals to develop policies and procedures that meet local and socio-cultural needs while providing sufficient specialization to ensure adequate and comprehensive service delivery.

 - A minimum 3.0 cumulative grade point average (GPA) on a 4.0 scale of all degrees conferred.